 - Information on doctors and dentists

 - Opening a bank account

 - Other queries which may arise during your stay

 The Student Services Team take particular responsibility for welfare issues, but all staff are prepared to step in if a problem arises.

 Care and Supervision for students under 18

-CESC follows the guidance and good practice notes provided by ABLS and the British Council in its advice for caring for students under 18.
+CESC follows the guidance and good practice notes provided by the British Council in its advice for caring for students under 18.

 - Register at reception on arrival each morning

 - Register at reception before they leave the Centre and state where they are going

 - All students under the age of 18 must return to their homestay provider for their evening meal by 18:00

 - Curfews are as follows: